Cabi is a popular MLM that sells clothes, and they sell a lot.

 Refreshingly, there’s not a nutraceutical in sight, which makes the weirdness easier to swallow.
 There’s lots of products to view and more numbers than most MLMs would hand over at gunpoint, and there’s even this bizarre sense that Cabi wants you to sell products more than recruit people.

 But it’s still an odd way to generate income.
-Who wants to invite over their supervisor and get them to try on clothes, separated only by a branded curtain like the shower scene from Psycho?
+Who wants to invite over their supervisor and get them to try on clothes, separated only by a branded curtain?

-It’s also a bit grating that brands like these market themselves as the only way for women to earn extra money.
+It’s also a bit grating that brands like these market themselves as the only way for women to earn extra money and work from home.
 The vomit-worthy testimonials add a weird, unnerving level of cuddliness to the whole enterprise that doesn’t feel as genuine as the rest of the website.
 The banker story tracks at about 1325 words.
 That’s insane for an employee story.
 She even recruited her mother.
 Selling your produce to your parents is one thing, but to recruit?
 That must’ve made for awkward Thanksgiving conversations.

 We may not know the in’s and out’s of her story, but that runs so badly against the grain.
 Recruiting your mother?
 Not a good look.

 Don’t sell yourselves short, folks.
-There are other ways of earning online, and joining an MLM and recruiting the woman that brought you into this world to sell jeans isn’t one of them.
+There are other ways of making money online, and joining an MLM and recruiting the woman that brought you into this world to sell jeans isn’t one of them.

 In other words, you might like our training because it teaches the “good life” without selling shady products to your family and friends.